daacode/face-detect/README.md

-A Final project for my Article on Building A Facial Recognition web app with React
+A Final project for my Article on Building A Facial Recognition web app with React and Clarifai

 Clone this repo